Practitioner’s Field Guide for Marine Conservation Agreements

 How is the MCA Field Guide Organized?

 Most MCA projects involve a formal legal process and an informal negotiated process, both of which depend on the type and location of the project.
-The MCA Field Guide describes four general phases and several sub-steps within each phase that can more or less be applied sequentially.
+The MCA Field Guide describes four general phases and several sub-steps within each phase that can be applied sequentially.
 However, project-specific circumstances may require practitioners to diverge from this order by undertaking some activities before others or by returning to activities that have already been completed but require additional work.

 The major phases of the MCA Field Guide include: